cypress-io/cypress-example-recipes/examples/testing-dom__download/README.md

 ## Notes

-Text files are validated right from the browser spec, but the binary files like the downloaded Zip archives need to be validated from Node code using the plugins file, see [cypress/plugins/index.js](cypress/plugins/index.js)
+Text files are validated right from the browser spec, but the binary files like the downloaded Zip archives need to be validated from Node code, see [setupNodeEvents](cypress.config.js)

 The spec also shows how to "catch" form submission that downloads a file using [cy.intercept()](https://on.cypress.io/intercept).
 After intercepting the request and redirecting back at the test, the test shows how to request the file and validate it.